Call 112 immediately if you are having a medical emergency or have been a victim of a serious crime here in Croatia.

-If you are the victim of a crime in a foreign country, it can be a devastating and traumatic experience.
+If you are a victim of crime in a foreign country, it can be a devastating and traumatic experience.
 While no one can undo the emotional trauma, physical injury, or financial loss you may have experienced, our Special Consular Services Section in Croatia is ready to help you manage the practical consequences of being a crime victim.
 We can provide you with information about the local criminal justice system and finding appropriate medical care.
 We can also contact family or friends on your behalf.

 Our Special Consular Services Section can: